subquery/documentation/docs/academy/herocourse/module3.md

 ### High level steps

-1. Git clone the tutorials-account-transfers project
+1. Git clone the tutorials-account-transfers project.
-2. Run it to ensure it is working
+2. Run it to ensure it is working.
-3. Add a new field in the schema and make it a reverse lookup
+3. Add a new field in the schema and make it a reverse lookup.
-4. Requery the project with this new “virtual” field as a reverse look up
+4. Requery the project with this new “virtual” field as a reverse look up.

 ### Detailed steps